 - Physical God: He is of course a Titan, with all the ambiguity and Flip-Flop of God that apply to them as a whole.
 According to Krasus, Sargeras individually was a much greater threat to Azeroth than the entire rest of the Burning Legion combined.
 At full size he can cut a planet in half with one swing from his sword, so he is at least a Planet Destroyer.
 He is also able to kill the Player Character just by looking at them, as witnessed in the Broken Shore scenario.

 - Portal Cut: The portal being used to summon him to Azeroth through the Well of Eternity closed on him when he was partway through.
 The force obliterated his physical body.
 His spirit would not be gotten rid of so easily, though, and he remained scheming even without a permanent body, having to settle for projecting avatars containing only a shadow of his true might.

-- Retcon: Originally, the eredar were said to have each played a role in corrupting Sargeras into their ranks.
-This was changed around the release of the Burning Crusade expansion to have Sargeras be the original evil who corrupted the eredar (who would later be called man'ari eredar), thus allowing the draenei (the remainder of the eredar species) to become a separate race and join the Alliance.
+- Originally, the eredar and nathrezim (dreadlords) were said to have each played a role in corrupting Sargeras into their ranks.
+The eredar were removed from this equation around the release of the Burning Crusade expansion, instead having Sargeras be the original evil who corrupted the eredar (later called man'ari eredar).
+This allowed the rest of the eredar (the draenei) to become a separate race and join the Alliance.

 - Super Strength: His strength was said to completely dwarf that of one hundred dragons and he could easily cleave a planet in half.
 Sargeras was nearly strong enough to hold a closing portal open with his bare hands; in perspective, the portal was compared to a black hole in destructive force.
 That puts his physical strength near Superman at his strongest (when the latter could move planets).